How to Use Proxy with Python Requests

 In addition to the topics we’ve covered, many other ways to use proxies with the Requests library exist.
 Let’s take a look at how to use environment variables to simplify your code and how to rotate proxies.

-IP rotation and proxy pools are techniques used to rotate or change the IP address for making web requests in Python using the requests library.
-These techniques are valuable in web scraping, data collection, or other tasks where you must avoid IP bans, rate limits, or access to geographically restricted content.
+IP rotation and proxy pools are techniques used to rotate or change the IP addresses for making web requests in Python using the requests library.
+These techniques are valuable in web scraping, data collection, or other tasks where developers must avoid IP bans, rate limits, or access to geographically restricted content.

 To use rotating proxies, you can use the previous examples.
 Just replace the specific proxy with a server URL: